Rabbi Matondo: Rangers

 On 12 July 2022, Rangers announced the signing of Matondo on a four-year deal, subject to international clearance.
 He made his debut for the club against Belgian side Union Saint-Gilloise during a UEFA Champions League qualifier loss on 2 August.

 On 4 October 2022, he made his 5th UEFA Champions League appearance for Rangers away against Liverpool as a substitute.
 Rangers lost 2-0, however their first big chance in the game came through Matondo in the 84th minute (3 minutes after he came on), where his pace allowed him to breeze past Joel Matip and nutmeg Liverpool goalkeeper Alisson Becker, but had his shot cleared off the line by Kostas Tsimikas before it could be tapped into the net by Fashion Sakala.

+Matondo scored his first UEFA Champions League goal in a 1st leg Qualifier on 22 August 2023 vs PSV Eindhoven slotting home a first-time finish into the bottom corner after a counter-attack to equalise.

+Loan to Hannover 96

+On 30 January 2025, Matondo signed for Hannover 96 on loan from Rangers for the remainder of the 2024-25 season.

+Matondo scored 34 minutes into his debut against Hamburger SV, receiving the ball on the left wing, and jinking between two defenders before curling into the far right corner.

 International career

 Matondo was eligible to represent DR Congo, England or Wales at international level.
 He represented England at under-15 level before switching allegiance to Wales at under-17 level.
 He made 10 appearances for the under-17 team.
 He received his first call up to the Wales under-21 squad in September 2017, making his debut for the side in a 3–1 victory over Liechtenstein.
 After appearing in four qualifying matches as a substitute, he made his first start for the under-21 side in a 1–1 draw with Georgia in the second of two friendlies against the nation in June 2018.
 He played eight games in total at under-21 level.

 In November 2018, Matondo received his first call up for the senior Welsh squad for a friendly against Albania.
 He made his international debut during the match on 20 November as a 78th-minute substitute in place of Sam Vokes as Wales lost 1–0 in Elbasan.

 In May 2019, after travelling back to England from a Welsh national team training camp in Portugal, Matondo was escorted from the plane by police after "behaving disruptively".

 On 8 October 2020, Matondo started for Wales in a friendly against England.

 On 1 June 2022, Matondo came on as a half time substitute for Wales in a Nations League Group A game against Poland.
-Wales lost 2-1 with Matondo providing the assist for Jonny Williams's Wales goal.
+Wales lost 2–1 with Matondo providing the assist for Jonny Williams's Wales goal.

+On 22 March 2025, Matondo came on in the second half for Wales in a World Cup qualifier against Kazakhstan.
+Wales won 3-1 with Matondo scoring his first international goal in the closing stages of the match.